vibr77/node-red-contrib-vib-smart-valve/README.md

 # Smart-valve

+The purpose of this project was to replace at my house the existing NETATMO system (very good but not integrated in Home assistant and with no repeater).

+I have a boiler with Opentherm Card and a dedicated dev with ESP32 https://github.com/vibr77/Opentherm_HA_MQTT

+Changelog 20231031:
+- Fixe BRT-100-TRV firmware issue (TRV wrong position stay at 25% open position) with a work around on current temperature

-WORK IN PROGRESS, help me and log any issue is part of a suite of nodes to manage multi room heating system based on TRV and boiler
+Smart-Valce is part of a suite of nodes to manage multi room heating system based on TRV and boiler
 - Smart-Scheduler: multi-zonning SmartScheduler,
 - Smart-Valve: Valve grouping, auto-calibration, manual override,
 - Smart-Boiler: Boiler OpenTherm, multi valve management.